On the Convergence of Decentralized Stochastic Gradient-Tracking with Finite-Time Consensus: Simulations and Discussion

 Here, the features $\boldsymbol{h}_{k,n}$ follow a normal distribution ${\boldsymbol{h}_{k,n}\sim\mathcal{N}(0,I_M)}$ while the noise terms are sampled as ${\boldsymbol{v}_{k,n}\sim\mathcal{N}(0,0.1)}$.
 We set $M=20$ and $N=30$.
 Optimization is carried out using the Aug-DGM algorithm in~\eqref{eq:aug-dgm}.
 Stochastic gradients are employed by selecting a random sample $\boldsymbol{n}_i$ at each iteration $i$ and evaluating its gradient:

-Fig.~\ref{fig:stochastic} presents the MSD for the optimization problem on a path graph with 16 agents.
-Three sets of combination matrices are used: one with perfect FTC ($\epstau=0$) and the remaining two with approximate FTC (${\epstau=0.3}$ and ${\epstau=0.6}$ respectively).
-The weighting rule is provided in the supplementary material.
-The approximate FTC sequences are generated by adding noise to the non-zero elements in the FTC matrices and adjusting the diagonal entries so that the matrices remain doubly-stochastic.
-The step size for all three is set to ${8\cdot 10^{-3}}$.
-The results clearly demonstrate the increased steady-state error with higher values of $\epstau$, corroborating the theoretical prediction that the MSD grows with ${\mathcal{O}\left(\frac{\epstau}{(1-\epstau)^2}\right)}$.
-We note that the restriction of $\epstau$ to the range ${[0,0.75]}$ is needed to establish the analytical guarantees, but we have observed in simulations that Aug-DGM can converge even when \( \epsilon_{\tau} \) is greater than one.
+Fig.~\ref{fig:msd-epstau} demonstrates the steady-state MSD against $\epstau$ for the optimization problem on randomly generated 8-node graphs.
+The graphs are sampled from three families: Erdős–Rényi (binomial) graphs with an edge probability ${p\sim U(0.1,0.9)}$, Barabasi-Albert graphs~\cite{albert02} with edge numbers ${m\sim U(1,6)}$, or random 8-node trees.
+Graph connectivity is verified, otherwise a new graph is sampled.
+The approximate FTC matrices are then generated using the iterative method described in~\cite{eusipco} with $\tau$ is set to 5.
+The resulting values of $\epstau$, vary depending on the solver's progress and whether the graph's actual consensus number is 5.
+This setup provides a realistic example of the numerical errors typically associated with generating FTC matrices.
+These learned approximate FTC matrices are then used in the Aug-DGM algorithm with stochastic gradients and $\mu=0.01$.
+In total, 1000 independent simulations were performed.
+The results in Fig.~\ref{fig:msd-epstau} clearly demonstrate the increased steady-state error with higher values of $\epstau$, corroborating the theoretical prediction that the MSD is proportional to ${\mathcal{O}\left(\frac{1}{(1-\epstau)^2}\right)}$.
+We note that the restriction of $\epstau$ to the range ${[0,0.75]}$ is needed to establish the analytical guarantees, but we observe in simulations that Aug-DGM can converge even for larger \( \epsilon_{\tau} \).

-Increased values of $\tau$ also degrades the performance.
-The MSD in~\eqref{eq:thm:main-res} has a steady-state error that depends on ${\mathcal{O}(\mu^2\tau^2)}$ which we demonstrate in simulations in Fig.~\ref{fig:incr-tau}.
-Here, we examine the same optimization problem on different graphs, where each graph has 16 agents with varying values of $\tau$ and with $\mu=5\cdot10^{-3}$.
-The results confirm that increasing $\tau$ worsens the performance, consistent with the theoretical predictions.
+Increased values of $\tau$ also degrade the performance.
+The MSD in~\eqref{eq:thm:main-res} has a steady-state error that depends on ${\mathcal{O}(\mu^2\tau^2)}$ which we demonstrate in Fig.~\ref{fig:incr-tau}.
+Here, we examine the same least-squares optimization problem on different 16-node graphs, where the exact FTC sequences are known ($\epstau=0)$: namely, a 16-hypercube~\cite{nguyen-gt}, $4\times4$ square-grid graph, 16-cycle, and 16-path.
+The FTC sequences for the cycle and path graphs are provided in the supplementary material.
+The grid graph's sequence is the concatenation of the FTC sequence for the 4-node paths acting first along the horizontal and then the vertical dimensions (leveraging the fact that the $4\times4$ square-grid graph is the Cartesian product of two 4-paths).
+The results in~\eqref{eq:thm:main-res} confirm that increasing $\tau$ worsens the performance, consistent with the theoretical predictions.